msqu-cicd/create_pull_request/README.md

 | `pr-branch` | Branch to create PR against | No | `automated-pr` |
 | `commit-user` | Commit user | No | `Forgejo Bot` |
 | `commit-email` | Commit email | No | `forgejo@users.noreply.git` |

+## License
+The code in this repo is licensed under Apache 2.0.
+See the LICENSE file for details.